Does the Duggar Family Homemade Laundry Detergent Really Work? A Soap Recipe Review

-Can I use liquid Irish spring soap in this laundry detergent?
+Can I use liquid Irish spring soap in this homemade laundry detergent?

 You can substitute two bars of Irish Spring soap in place of the one bar of Fels-Naptha.
 It will create a very fresh-smelling laundry detergent.
-The only soap I would not use would be an moisturizing soap like Dove, which may not work as well as traditional bar soap in the recipe.
+The only soap I would not use would be a moisturizing soap like Dove, which may not work as well as traditional bar soap in the homemade laundry detergent recipe.